Asteroid mining: Environmental impact

 A positive impact of asteroid mining has been conjectured as being an enabler of transferring industrial activities into space, such as energy generation.
 A quantitative analysis of the potential environmental benefits of water and platinum mining in space has been developed, where potentially large benefits could materialize, depending on the ratio of material mined in space and mass launched into space.

 Asteroid mining, or off-Earth Mining (OEM), is occasionally promoted as a sustainable alternative to terrestrial extraction, with the potential to reduce ecological degradation on Earth.
 Metals such as platinum and palladium, which are comparatively scarce on Earth but more abundant in some near-Earth asteroids (NEAs) such as 16 Psyche are likely to be primary targets for future resource return missions.
-However, growing academic and environmental scrutiny suggests this narrative may oversimplify the complex, and often negative, environmental implications of OEM.